michi-sxc/GRAFT/README.md

 - Select the desired output format.
 - Click "Convert Files" to start the conversion.
 - Converted files can be downloaded directly or as a ZIP archive if multiple files are converted.
+- Please note that fasta/q to BAM/SAM conversions will generate dummy headers and empty metadata as fasta/q files do not contain BAM/SAM specific data.

 ### Centrifuge Analysis